j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

 [But if we are only abstraction, only analogy, we are also alone-- in perpetual transit]

 But if we are glimpsed with forgetfulness, are we touched?

 The transitory algorithms finger our faces
-day and night.

-translate us to number - wield our nakedness
+day and night, wield our nakedness

-Roll us into an abstraction.
+into the perfect obscurity of number.

+We will all be translated.

 I want to leave a hole
 like a nest framing the air.

+Daubed, bent,
-Daubed, bent, a halo you can stand within meticulously twirled
+a halo you can stand within
+meticulously twirled

+I want
-to be the home I have sought
+to be the home I've sought

 [to have attended to and touched so much that my edges are defined by those encounters, such that I am missed not only as an object in the world, but as a way of seeing the world itself.
 Which is maybe to say, I want not to leave at all.]
 But the world keeps poring in, and inattention.